syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/working-with-data.md

 ### 2. Array of JSON data

-The Mention can generate its list items through an array of complex data.
+The Mention can generate its list of items through an array of JSON data.
 Therefore the appropriate columns should be mapped to the [fields](../api/mention/#fields) property.

 In the following example, `Id` column and `Game` column from complex data have been mapped to the `value` field and `text` field, respectively.